By Mr. Vardan Kabra

 Co-founder & Head of School

-The National Education Policy (NEP) 2020 lays out a progessive vision for education in India.
+The National Education Policy (NEP) 2020 lays out a progressive vision for education in India.
 Prime Minister Modi summed up the vision succinctly when he said “The NEP focuses on learning instead of studying and is based on critical thinking rather than curriculum with a special focus on passion, practicality, and performance.”
-The policy emphasizes the importance of 21st century skills such as creativity, problem solving, cultural awareness, empathy.
-Vocational courses and coding with emphasis on Artificial Intelligence are required to be introduced from middle school itself
+The policy emphasizes the importance of 21st-century skills such as creativity, problem-solving, cultural awareness, empathy.
+Vocational courses and coding with emphasis on Artificial Intelligence are required to be introduced from the middle school itself

 We need to think of private schools as partners in providing the quality of education that the NEP envisions, for which they need to be empowered.
 As PM Modi says, “(the NEP) belongs to everyone.
 The people need to take the collective responsibility to implement the policy in Letter and Spirit”.